PaoloSiat/PaoloSiat.github.io/work-experience.md

 Designed and edited various graphic designs as needed by the company (brochures, logos, posters, photo manipulation, rendered 3-D structures, giveaways, infographics, website design, etc.).
 Coordinated with suppliers/vendors as needed for the project.

+#### **Public Relations Officer**

+Responsible in maintaining the company’s image through different forms of media.
+Company representative for exhibits and expos in different countries.

 #### **Photographer**